isomerpages/nlb-learning/_singapore/Adults/Content Japanese Occupation.md

 </div>
 </div>
 </div>

+<h3><b>Playlist</b></h3>
+A collection of short videos or selected podcasts, exploring topics around personal and professional development.

 <h5 class="margin--bottom--lg" id="japanese-rule"><b>Playlist: Japanese Occupation - Under the rule of the Japanese and </b></h5>

 Singapore used to be the British stronghold and nicknamed the "Gibraltar of the East".
 It was captured by the Japanese after fierce fighting that lasted between 8-15 February 1942.